How To: Get Rid of Aphids

 After eradicating aphids from your garden, take measures to prevent the pests from returning.
 Here are three ways to deter aphids from your plants.

-Apply dormant oil.
-If aphids have settled on your fruit trees, apply dormant oil (a commercial oil that controls pests during the off-season) in mid- to late-winter to kill any eggs that are overwintering.
+If aphids have settled on your fruit trees, apply dormant oil (a commercial oil that controls pests during the off-season) in mid- to late-winter to kill any eggs that are overwintering (view dormant oil on Amazon).
 Mix the dormant oil with water in a garden sprayer, according to the directions on the packaging, and apply to the leaves, stems, branches, and trunk of the tree.
 Reapply per the manufacturer’s directions.